-The bathtub, shower cubicle and sink are the basic features that will need plenty of their own room.
+The bathtub, shower cubicle, and sink are the basic features that will need plenty of their room.
 But you might also want to add other things that will need room too.
-Think through all your requirements before you begin to plan your bathroom so you don’t have any regrets when you’re done.
+Think through all your requirements, including water filtration, before you begin to plan your bathroom, so you don’t have any regrets when you’re done.
 Of course, if the whole process seems too overwhelming, do not hesitate to consult a professional for some advice.

 For starters, ensure you know exactly what’s around you.
 If your house is too close to your neighbor’s house, then you may be concerned about your privacy.
 One solution to the problem is to invest in wooden blinds.
 They have that familiar color that matches with just about every style and design, and they are very easy to clean.
 They also let in natural light.

 3. Always Go the Extra Mile for Luxury